 These three tests (the "Section 302 Tests") are applied by taking into account not only shares that a stockholder actually owns, but also shares that the stockholder constructively owns pursuant to Section 318 of the Code.
 Under the constructive ownership rules of Section 318 of the Code, a stockholder is deemed to constructively own shares owned by certain related individuals and entities in which the stockholder has an interest in addition to shares directly owned by the stockholder.
 For example, an individual stockholder is considered to own shares owned by or for his or her spouse and his or her children, grandchildren and parents ("family attribution").
 In addition, a stockholder is considered to own a proportionate number of shares owned by estates or certain trusts in which the stockholder has a beneficial interest, by partnerships in which the stockholder is a partner, and by corporations in which 50% or more in value of the stock is owned directly or indirectly by or for such stockholder.
-Similarly, shares directly or indirectly owned by beneficiaries of estates of certain trusts, by partnerships and, under certain circumstances, by stockholders of corporations may be considered to own shares may be reattributed to own shares which the stockholder has the right to acquire by exercise of an option or by conversion or exchange of a security.
+Similarly, shares directly or indirectly owned by beneficiaries of estates of certain trusts, by partnerships and, under certain circumstances, by stockholders of corporations may be considered owned by these entities ("entity attribution").
+A stockholder is also deemed to own shares which the stockholder has the right to acquire by exercise of an option or by conversion or exchange of a security.
 Constructively owned shares may be reattributed to another taxpayer.
-For example, shares attributed to one taxpayer as a result of entity attribution.
+For example, shares attributed to one taxpayer as a result of entity attribution may be attributed from that taxpayer to another taxpayer through family attribution.